NghiaTranUIT/Toggl-Swift/README.md

 It's obvious that we don't want to introduce any unnecessary dependency, such as Alamofire, Moya to your project 👨‍💻

-## Structure
-`Toggl Swift` is designed in the flexibility maner.
-We are freedom to provide your desize URLSession, Serializer, Plugins

 ## Project Status and Roadmap

 This project is actively under development.
 We don't consider it ready for production use.